odoo/documentation/accounting/localizations/france.rst

 .. note::
    * To install the module in any system created before December 18th 2017, you should update the modules list.
-     To do so, activate the developer mode from the *Settings* menu.
+     To do so, activate the :doc:`Developer mode <../../general/developer_mode/activate>`.
      Then go to the *Apps* menu and press *Update Modules List* in the top-menu.
    * In case you run Odoo on-premise, you need to update your installation and restart your server beforehand.